The Lodger (novel): Cinema and television

 The first adaptation of Belloc Lowndes novel was a silent movie directed by Alfred Hitchcock, which was also Hitchcock's first movie released to the general public.
 It was released in the United Kingdom in 1926 with the title The Lodger: A Story of the London Fog, and in the United States in the following year titled The Case of Jonathan Drew.

 While the plot is very similar to the novel, Hitchcock had to change the script to have the Buntings' daughter, Daisy, as the lodger's love interest due to pressure from the studio.
 Another major change made at the request of the studio was having the lodger, played by Ivor Novello, shown as innocent for all the deaths.
 While Hitchcock had originally planned to maintain the killer's identity a mystery, "a star of Novello's standing could not end up as a pathological killer."
 His character is instead searching for the killer.

 In 1932, another movie based on the story, also starring Novello in the main role, was released.
 Directed by Maurice Elvey and titled The Phantom Fiend in the United States, it was considered a closer adaptation to the original than that of Hitchcock.
 In 1944 another movie was released, this time by John Brahm.
 This version differs from the original by having the lodger's victims as actresses instead of sex workers.
-Hugo Fregonese directed a 1953 adaptation of The Lodger called Man in the Attic.
+Hugo Fregonese directed a 1953 adaptation of The Lodger called Man in the Attic, starring later Oscar-winner, Jack Palance..